 Thomas Comber (1645-1699), was an English churchman from Barkham, Sussex, Dean of Durham from 1689.
 He "was descended from an ancient family at Barkham, Sussex.
 His father, James Comber, was the fourth son of John Comber, who was uncle to Thomas Comber, Dean of Carlisle.
 Thomas was born at Westerham on 19 March 1644-5...

 Some of the Commers family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Commers family to the New World and Oceana
+Migration of the Commers family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Commers were among those contributors: John Comer who settled in New England between 1620 and 1660; Richard Comer settled in America in 1773; George Stibband Comer settled in Maryland in 1776.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.